 Mediation Courses and Classes Overview

-Mediators, Arbitrators, and conciliators help resolve conflicts outside of the court system.
+Mediators, arbitrators, and conciliators help resolve conflicts outside the court system.
 Excellent communication skills and the ability to facilitate negotiation among disputing parties are essential skills for those seeking to study and work in this field.
 Mediation degree programs are offered through colleges and universities, and some certificate programs are available through state or city training programs.

 List of Courses